AdobeDocs/app-builder/src/pages/resources/journaling-events/welldone.md

 * How to set up a headless App Builder app with a scheduler using triggers and rules
 * How to use aio-lib-state as part of runtime actions
-* How to use custom events and the Journaling API to build a high availability solution
+* How to use custom events and the Journaling API to build a high-availability solution